-The KC724, VC7203 and AC722 boards are used for Aurora 8B/10B core verification on hardware.
+The KC724, KC705, VC7203, and AC722 boards are used for Aurora 8B/10B core on hardware.
+A series of test scenarios are validated using these platforms.

 Migrating and Upgrading

 This appendix contains information about migrating a design from ISE® to the Vivado® Design Suite, and for upgrading to a more recent version of the IP core.
 For customers upgrading in the Vivado Design Suite, important details (where applicable) about any port changes and other impact to user logic are included.